The Bankrate promise

 Rising home values and Chicago’s vulnerability to extreme weather, such as heavy snow, strong winds and flash flooding, can mean higher homeowners insurance premiums.
-The average cost of home insurance in Chicago is $1,728 per year for $250,000 in dwelling coverage.
-In comparison, the average home insurance premium in the state of Illinois is $1,322 per year for the same level of coverage.
+The average cost of home insurance in Chicago is $1,708 per year for $250,000 in dwelling coverage.
+In comparison, the average home insurance premium in Illinois is $1,376 per year for the same level of coverage.

-Although home insurance is not mandatory in the city, homeowners coverage provides valuable financial protection in case of a loss.
+Your home is likely one of the most significant investments you’ll make in your lifetime, and it’s generally essential to have the financial protection a homeowners insurance policy can offer.
 Bankrate’s mission is to help new and existing homeowners navigate coverage options to find the cheapest and best homeowners insurance in Chicago.
-Using criteria including 2021 rates from Quadrant Information Services, customer ratings and carrier offerings, Bankrate found four companies that deliver the some of the best home insurance in Chicago.
+Using criteria including 2022 rates from Quadrant Information Services, customer ratings and carrier offerings, Bankrate found four companies that deliver some of the best homeowners insurance in Chicago.

 Best home insurance companies in Chicago

 The table below includes the best homeowners insurance carriers in Chicago.
-These providers stand out for below-average rates, generous discounts, comprehensive coverage options, good customer satisfaction ratings and strong financial stability.
+These providers stand out for below-average rates, generous discounts, comprehensive coverage options, good J.D.
+Power customer satisfaction ratings and strong financial stability.

 |Home insurance company||Average annual premium for $250K dwelling||J.D.
 Power score|

 In addition, State Farm offers discounts that can help lower your premium, especially when it comes to policy bundling.
-Customers who insure their home and vehicle with State Farm save up to $965 per year.
+Customers who insure their home and vehicle with State Farm save up to $1,127 per year.
 State Farm also has discounts for having a home security system and an impact-resistant roof.
+However, State Farm did score the lowest out of the rated companies on this list in J.D.
+Power’s U.S. Home Insurance Study.

 Learn more: State Farm Insurance review